SOME STRAINS OF FENTANYL MAY BE RESISTANT TO THE ANTIDOTE NALOXONE

-One reason why narcan may not work with some strains of fentanyl, as Fortune explains, “Makers are constantly tweaking illegal fentanyl to avoid the DEA’s classification system, which limits access to certain compounds based on their medical use and potential to be abused.”
+One reason why narcan may not work with some strains of fentanyl, as TR explains, “Makers are constantly tweaking illegal fentanyl to avoid the DEA’s classification system, which limits access to certain compounds based on their medical use and potential to be abused.”

 Fentanyl is mostly made in China, and different strains of it have popped up in different areas in the States, which makes it harder for researchers and the law to keep track of.
 While the fentanyl crisis is difficult to fight as it is, the news makes the battle even harder.

 - Emotions Surrounding COVID-19 Could Be Triggering to Recovering Addicts

 - Celebrities are talking more about their own mental health.
 It’s helping — even if it’s complicated.